CrackerCat/dumproid/README.md

 ╚═════╝  ╚═════╝ ╚═╝     ╚═╝╚═╝     ╚═╝  ╚═╝ ╚═════╝ ╚═╝╚═════╝
 ```

-When the target app is debuggable and android is not rooted:
+When the target app is debuggable and android device is not rooted:

 ```
 $ adb shell